How I came to see that

 The next year, I decided to turn it into an interactive art installation: The Graphic Sex Project.
 I intended it as a way to open up conversations about sex, and de-shame sex by showcasing the tremendous diversity of people's sexual preferences.

 Hundreds of people made cube-based 'graphs' of their sexual preferences various art happenings, and later in workshops.
-The cubes gave people a way to see themselves more clearly — and a fun way to start conversation they may have been avoiding: "hey, let me show you this funky thing I made and tell you about it."
+The cubes gave people a way to see themselves more clearly — and a fun way to start conversation they may have been avoiding: "Hey, let me show you this funky thing I made and tell you about it."

 From Sex to Everything Else